lamhonn/SalesTracker/README.md

 On page 'New log', you can create a new workhour log.
 The functionality is simple: you put in the date, hours and minutes.
 Pressing 'Log' will log the entry to the database.

 ### Observing workhour logs:
 On page 'My workhours' you'll see your entries you have logged.
 By default, it shows entries from the ongoing week.
+It sorts by latest on top by default
 There are two date inputs, where you can set the boundary dates where to search entries in between of.